bellaichef/nvim_optimisations/README.md

   - in case of using TMUX run the following command on the host : export TERM=screen-256color to avoid a wrong colorscheme (optional)

 Installation :
+  1) Check that you meet all requirements
-  1) Copy nvim folder in ~/.config/
+  2) Copy nvim folder in ~/.config/
-  2) Run nvim and let packages install (You'll get some errors, it's normal, some plugins are called but not yet installed)
+  3) Run nvim and let packages install (You'll get some errors, it's normal, some plugins are called but not yet installed)
-  3) Close and re-open nvim, everything should be ok
+  4) Close and re-open nvim, everything should be ok
-  4) In vim type ":MasonInstall bash-language-server intelephense php-cs-fixer phpactor phpcs typescript-language-server"
+  5) In vim type ":MasonInstall bash-language-server intelephense php-cs-fixer phpactor phpcs typescript-language-server"
-  5) Close and re-open nvim
+  6) Close and re-open nvim
 you should get something like this :

 ![Screenshot from 2023-01-06 10-19-21](https://user-images.githubusercontent.com/45790724/210970680-3e50afde-2a43-4bf4-ad54-22355fb543b4.png)